 So, here’s how to enable Google Assistant on your device:

-- Tap on the Account icon in the top right corner.
+- Tap on the Snapshot icon at the bottom right corner.

-- Make sure that both Google Assistant and Hey Google options are enabled.
+- Make sure that Google Assistant is enabled.

 - Reboot your device and give voice commands another go.